 In the same article, the author points out that exchange participants may have to choose between paying a higher premium to keep their current plans and selecting new plans (“with new networks and drug formularies”) to keep their premiums low.

-To read the proposed rule in full, click here.
+To read the proposed rule in full, check out this PDF.
 It will be open for comment until late July.
 From the provider perspective, what do you think?
 Is auto re-enrollment a good idea?